ntop/ntopng/doc/src/plugins/writing_plugins/user_scripts.rst

   - :code:`hooks` (mandatory): a map :code:`hook_name -> callback`
     which defines on which events the callback should be called.
 The scripts must register to at least one hook.
-The list of available hooks depends on the script type, check out the flow/traffic element documentation for details
+The list of available hooks depends on the script type. :ref:`Flow User Scripts` hooks are different from :ref:`Other User Scripts` hooks.
   - :code:`gui` (optional): See :ref:`Web UI` for additional details
   - :code:`local_only` (optional, hosts only): if true, the script will not be executed on remote hosts